rj-may/math4610/software_manual/powerMethod.md

 This rout outputs the largest eigenvalue usign the power method.

-When I ran this code on 100x100 matrix, it produced eigeenvalues.
+When I ran this code on 100x100 matrix diagonally dominant matrix , it produced the following eigeenvalues.
     largest eigen value =  228.05502704975788
     largest eigen value =  214.79032495455218
     largest eigen value =  220.32854192962827

 **Implementation/Code:** The following is the code for powerMethod()